Arts and Sciences Education

 Hundreds of companies are assisted by LACS each year through computer-based résumé searches, information sessions, and on-campus interviewing.
 Résumé books for a variety of career fields are available to employers at no charge.

 For liberal arts students who have completed a teacher certification program, Education Career Services in the College of Education assists with the education job search.
-Certification candidates must register with Education Career Services, George I. Sánchez Building 294, at the beginning of their student-teaching semester.
+Certification candidates must register with Education Career Services, George I. Sánchez Building 216, at the beginning of their student-teaching semester.
 The office also assists those who wish to find teaching jobs at the college level or in private schools, community colleges, or overseas schools in which certification is not required.
+See Preparation for Teacher Certification for additional information.

 The University makes no promise to secure employment for each graduate.